Friday, September 29, 2017

 The CryptO'pinion?

 What a game!!
-Yep, I've really enjoyed playing this game which I found a refreshing surprise.
-And nothing like I first imagined but this had me smiling like a Cheshire Cat thanks to the fantastic playability.
-I might not be able to pronounce "PouifOuf" but I know a fun game when I see it - and this is a blummin' furious platformer.
+Yep, I have really enjoyed playing this platformer which was a refreshing surprise - and nothing like I first imagined.
+It had me smiling like a Cheshire Cat thanks to the fantastic, zesty playability.
+I might not be able to pronounce "PouifOuf" but I know a great game when I see it - and this is a blummin' furious platformer!!

-Simple gameplay that's so much fun.
-I cannot recommend it highly enough so grab yourself a copy now!
+Simple gameplay that is incredibly fun.
+I cannot recommend it highly enough so grab yourself a copy now.

 Friday, September 01, 2017